gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Noumenon by Marina J. Lostetter
+📖 I'm currently reading The Silmarillion by J.R.R.
+Tolkien

-👾 I'm currently playing Magic the Gathering and Baldur's Gate 3
+👾 I'm currently playing Breath of the Wild and Magic the Gathering

 🎧 I'm currently listening to ...